renato-macedo/100DaysOfCode/README.md

 ## Day 56/57/58/59/60
 Did a big refactoring on the Context of the app and I was able to fix bugs on the browser extension, I tried to implement a share extension for RN App but every examble was buggy and didn't work well

+## Day 61/62/63/64/65
+I fixed a broken discord bot and completed a very good course at FrontendMasters.
+Learned to set up my first droplet at Digital Ocean and a Nginx server.
+It's funny that the content I like most on this platform is not about the frontend.